 Another critical factor is that they don’t require warm rooms.
 Guinea pigs love living in slightly colder conditions, so it’s better to keep them properly hydrated and away from heat sources.

-Forget everything you know about rodents because guinea pigs are first-class entertainers.
-When a guinea pig is excited and happy, it performs what many people call “popcorning”.
+When a guinea pig is excited and happy, it performs “popcorning”.
 Popcorning is when they run forward and backward or jump in the air over and over again (just like popcorn).

 Not only that, but some even squeal and jump in the air at the same time, which is so funny to watch!
-And if you keep your guinea pig happy, it’s going to do this almost every day.
+If you keep your guinea pig happy, it’s going to do this almost every day.

 Guinea pigs have a personality.
-What we mean by this is that these animals are unique, and they can show many different behaviors.
-Just like with dogs and cats, some guinea pigs can be dominant and exhibit some masculine characteristics and they will even fight with each other, while some other guinea pigs are shy and not that friendly.
+These animals are unique, and they can show many different behaviors.
+Just like with dogs and cats, some guinea pigs can be dominant and exhibit some masculine characteristics.
+They will even fight with each other, while some other guinea pigs are shy and not that friendly.

-It is important to note that there are different types of purr in guinea pigs and some of them are negative purrs, which means that they are expressing that something is not right.
+There are different types of purr in guinea pigs and some of them are negative purrs, which means they are expressing something is not right.
 It takes a few weeks to completely learn their language and behavior so this is really not a problem.

 It’s interesting to see this since you know that they are satisfied with the things you do for them and they have numerous ways to show you that you’re a good owner.
 Aside from purring, they also squeak and rumble.